happa95/autofujisim-lr/README.md

 This is a simple plugin to address a really annoying problem when working with Fujifilm's RAW (RAF) files in Lightroom: film simulations.

 Imagine you are out shooting and you think to yourself, wow, that abandoned house would look *really* great in black and white, so you switch to the ACROS simulation.
-Later on, you come across a beautiful autumn scene, bursting with colors, that is really just begging for the Velvia/Vivid simulation.
+Later on, you come across a beautiful autumn scene, bursting with colors, that is just begging for the Velvia/Vivid simulation.
 So far so good, but when you get home and import these photos into Lightroom, all of your photos will default to "Adobe Color."

 ![Sigh](https://media.giphy.com/media/uY0zZnQqZD8Jy/giphy.gif)